 Kuta Beach has everything a tourist could want…except a great surf break.
 It is ideal for beginners and there are many surf schools.
 If you crave big hollow waves then you need to travel South to Dreamland, Bingim, Padang-Padang or Uluwatu.
 Traffic is a bit crazy here so scooting to these areas is not for the faint of heart.

-Our Asia journey continued to Kuala Lumpur Malaysia.
-We arrived at KUL and had plenty of time till our next flight so we decided to tour the city.
+My Asia journey continued to Kuala Lumpur Malaysia.
+I arrived at KUL and had plenty of time till the next flight so I decided to tour the city.
 Getting around Kuala Lumpur is pretty easy with their transit system.
-We caught the train from KUL to KLIA Central.
+I caught the train from KUL to KLIA Central.
 The tickets were not cheep though; about $11 per person.

 The train was very clean and very easy to navigate the city on.
 The route was displayed on big screen TVs and announcements included English translation.